 Read our automotive PPC case study #1 and #2.
-Do you sell aftermarket car parts online and are new to PPC (paid search)?
+Do you sell aftermarket car parts online and are new to PPC (pay per click) advertising?
 You may wonder what will happen to your site’s existing organic traffic when you start paid search.

 It’s a frequent question we get often.
 Here are the results of two auto parts PPC vs. SEO case studies we did.
 These show actual results before and after we started paid search campaigns.